Kingstan070/Hybrid-RAG-Bot/README.md

 ### 🚀 **Run These Scripts (In Correct Order)**

+Only required if `data/chroma_db` folder is empty.
+If it already exists, you can skip ingestion and directly run the app.
+You may also delete the existing `data/chroma_db` folder to rebuild it using any custom PDF.

 | Step | Command                                                       | Purpose                       |
 | ---- | ------------------------------------------------------------- | ----------------------------- |
 | 1️⃣  | `python scripts/ingest_pdf.py --pdf_path input.pdf --chunk`   | Parse PDF & generate metadata |